irmen/Pyro5/docs/source/clientcode.rst

 However, Pyro provides a few extra features when dealing with errors that occurred in remote objects.
 This subject is explained in detail its own chapter: :doc:`errors`.

-See the :py:mod:`exceptions` example for more details.
+See the `exceptions example <https://github.com/irmen/Pyro5/tree/master/examples/exceptions>`_ for more details.

 .. index:: timeouts